scrtlabs/enigma-core/enigma-principal/README.md

 # Enigma Key Management Node

 The Key Management node is part of the Enigma node software stack.
-The Key Management component is responsible for emitting random numbers from within an enclave into the Enigma contract.
+The Key Management component is responsible for emitting random numbers from within an enclave into the Enigma contract, which defines the seed for each epoch.
+In addition, it handles the state keys, which encrypt the state of each secret contract stored on each of the nodes and supplies the acquired keys to the chosen worker/node in the epoch (according to the seed that defines the epoch and a worker selection algorithm) for each of the secret contracts, on demand through the jsonRPC server.
 Currently, it uses a centralized design in order to maintain simplicity while testing and developing Core, but it will eventually move to a decentralized design matching the rest of the network.

 <img src="https://drone.enigma.co/api/badges/enigmampc/enigma-core/status.svg?branch=develop" />